-The Large Scale Structure of the universe, also known as the Cosmic Web, is the overall placement of mass in the volume of the universe.
-Clusters are within Superclusters, in turn, in surfaces (sheets, walls) and strings (Galaxy Filaments) separated by large Voids.
-(The term large scale structure is also occasionally used to mean one of these elements.)
+The large scale structure of the universe, also known as the cosmic web, is the overall placement of mass in the volume of the universe.
+Clusters are within superclusters, in turn, in surfaces (sheets, walls) and strings (galaxy filaments) separated by large voids.
+The term large scale structure is also sometimes used to mean one of these elements.

-Currently, Cosmological simulations aim to produce a structure similar to that observed, i.e., show a similar large scale structure.
+A picture of the general structure began with the 1989 discover of the Great Wall, a sheet of galaxies, part of growing evidence that galaxy clusters are not evenly distributed.
+Currently, cosmological simulations aim to produce a structure similar to that observed, i.e., show a similar large scale structure.
 Presumed factors include entropy, pressure, density, and gravitational potential.

 The Lyman-alpha forest reveals aspects of the large scale structure, as does the mapping of distant galaxies.